johman10/jira-bot/README.md

-# Reachbot
+# Jirabot
-Reachbot is slack bot for the Reacher project.
-It can handle JIRA issues and has other functionalities
+Jirabot is Slack bot for projects that use JIRA for issue handling.